chapman-cs510-2017f/cw-02-alyandseong/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

-**We found it very useful to learn that some problems that seem like they would take many lines of code, only need very few to run successfully.**
+1. **We found it very useful to learn that some problems that seem like they would take many lines of code, only need very few to run successfully.**
+2. **Bash has an arithmetic expression with double parentheses (( )).
+In the fibs.sh, we use t3=$(( $t1 + $t2 )).**
+3. **We found that we could  overwite the value of a variable with re-assigning a new value (for example, t1=$t2).
+This is very helpful when we loop over a list.Rather than creating a new variable, we can re-assign a new value to the same variable in the loop. **
 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: